 If was hard for me to find the total estimated cost for Stanford and Harvard, it is not something on the front of their websites, the administration does not seem to want to give this information freely, since you may not go further into the sites.

 The question is, how far can you get on an average of $26,000 in school loans with these schools?
 Not far, you would not have nearly enough money to finish.
 Unfortunately, there are many students who start college and find this out after a year or two; they can’t get enough financial aid and are forced to drop out with no degree but they have school loans to pay.

 They are told if they can’t come up with the “gap”, or the difference between total financial aid awarded and total cost for the past year, they cannot register for the next year.

 THERE IS A WAY TO KEEP YOUR student LOAN profits for banks LOW, AND ATTEND A MAJOR UNIVERSITY:

-If you choose to live at home and attend the University of California as an in-state resident, you could keep your school loans within reason, maybe $25,000 if you also qualify for a Pell Grant and Work study.
+If you choose to live at home and attend the University of California as an in-state resident, you could keep your school loans within reason, maybe $25,000 if you also qualify for a Pell Grant and Work-study.
 Your parents’ income would have to be very low to qualify.

 The other state college in that same area is San Diego State University; it is a bit more affordable, especially if you consider living at home.
-The academic requirements for incoming freshman for both colleges are very high.
+The academic requirements for incoming freshmen for both colleges are very high.